Final flight for last US passenger airline 747

 "He had the first landing and I'm going to have the last landing," said Hanlon, who has been a 747 captain since spring 2000, Gallaher was just a few months ahead.

 Hanlon led the final walk-around inspection.
 Shaking hands with fuelers and ground handlers who had looked after the airplane.
 Many came out to bid the plane farewell, even on an unusually cold Atlanta winter morning.
-It took a full 15 minutes to walk around the 231-foot 10-inch long jumbo.
+It took a full 15 minutes to walk around the 231-foot, 10-inch long jumbo.

 Endurance is what airlines wanted